 A black box or smart monitor is a great way to keep premiums down, particularly for younger drivers.
 This type of device monitors your driving style and provides feedback to insurers, rewarding careful drivers who drive with care and consideration and those who stick to the speed limit.

 Electric drivers are able to take advantage of Government incentives including significant tax incentives.
-The UK Government is offering a plug-in car grant with a discount of up to £3,000 for eligible electric cars, as well as grants to help towards the cost of installation home, workplace and on-street charge-points.
+The UK Government is offering a plug-in car grant with a discount of up to £2,500 for eligible electric cars, as well as grants to help towards the cost of installation home, workplace and on-street charge-points.
+Car tax bands for 2022/23 are also favourable for electric cars.
 Company car drivers can also benefit from lower Benefit In Kind (BIK) rates, representing huge savings for the driver.

 With a huge range of electric cars to choose from, here are our top recommended EVs to consider with low-cost insurance.